d2si/sovereign-keys/README.md

 The `Domain Key` protects the `Customer Master Keys` which in turn protects the `Instance Secrets`.
 This is a fairly common key hierarchy which we can be represent on a diagram:

-You can se on this diagram that there is also unnamed, intermediate, derived keys for the `Domain Key` and for the `Customer Master Key`.
-From a functionnal standpoint, this can be ignored.
+You can see on this diagram that there are also unnamed, intermediate, derived keys for the `Domain Key` and for the `Customer Master Key`.
+From a functional standpoint, this can be ignored.
 It has to do with the cryptographic choice made by `Sovereign Keys`: the wrapping is done using [AES256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 AES256-GCM is believed to be secure and provides the additional perk that it allows integrity checks natively as well as "Additional Authenticated Data" which we use as part of our authorization mechanism.
 But AES-GCM fails catastrophically if you ever encrypt different data with the same Initialisation Vector.
 We will not dive too deep, but just know that using a one-time derived key rather than directly the static key is a good way to avoid that pitfall.
-The precise derivation mechanism is not on the diagram because it depends on the particular HSM backend used by `Sovereign Keys` (they don't offer the same mecanisms).
+The precise derivation mechanism is not on the diagram because it depends on the particular HSM backend used by `Sovereign Keys` (they don't offer the same mechanisms).

-Now that we have the hierarchy in mind, it is also usefull to know where each key can exist in cleartext or encrypted form.
+Now that we have the hierarchy in mind, it is also useful to know where each key can exist in cleartext or encrypted form.

 ![Key residency](images/key-residency.png)